↑

 One provides a living, and the other can literally take the living.

-Caregiver stress can cause burnout and can even be life-threatening.
-The prolonged strain and intensity can progress to severe health problems, so reducing the pressure you experience is imperative.
+Caregiver stress can cause burnout and even be life-threatening.
+Prolonged strain and intensity can progress to severe health problems, so reducing the pressure you experience is imperative.

 Caregiver Stress Can Eventually Override Self-Care